Cam Crabtree

 Cameron Crabtree (born 21 September 2003) is an English darts player who competes in Professional Darts Corporation (PDC) events.
 Nicknamed "Shazam", he obtained a PDC Tour Card at 2025 Q-School.
-Crabtree is a two-time semi-finalist in Players Championship events.
-He won two events on the 2023 PDC Challenge Tour.
+Crabtree is a two-time semi-finalist in PDC Players Championship events.

-In his youth career, Crabtree has found success in the PDC's youth system, topping the 2025 PDC Development Tour, winning five titles.
+Crabtree won two events on the 2023 PDC Challenge Tour.
+In youth darts, he has found success in the PDC's youth system, topping the 2025 PDC Development Tour by winning five titles.
+He added a sixth title at Development Tour 14 the following year.

-He previously competed in World Darts Federation (WDF) events, winning a silver and bronze medal at the WDF Europe Cup.

 Career

-2020

-Crabtree first attended the PDC's Qualifying School in 2020, but failed to gain a Tour Card.

 2022

+Crabtree first attended the PDC's Qualifying School in 2022, but failed to gain a Tour Card.
 In the 2022 PDC Development Tour series he reached a semi-final at event fifteen, which he lost to Keane Barry.
 He also played on the Challenge Tour, where he hit a nine-dart finish in the penultimate event of the year.
 He was eliminated in the group stage of the 2022 PDC World Youth Championship.

 In November, Crabtree won the Southwark Open.